Driver theory test

 The Driver Theory Testing Service has a bank of questions.
 For each test, a random selection of questions will be used from the question bank.
 The test is continually updated depending on new and revised legislation.

-Using official RSA revision materials gives you the best chance of passing first time.
-You can purchase learning portal subscriptions, books and CD-ROMs on the theory test website.
+Using official RSA revision materials gives you the best chance of passing the first time.
+You can buy learning portal subscriptions, books and CD-ROMs on the theory test website.

 Some public libraries also stock this material.
 Contact your local public library to see if you can borrow these items.

 How the test works